Engee documentation

 Yes

-# Rate of change of current, when measuring iRM — rate of change of current during iRM measurement
+# Rate of change of current, when measuring iRM — the rate of change of current during iRM measurement

 A/s | A/us